Key principles, scope, and eligibility: Homes for Ukraine

 Councils may choose to prioritise actively helping guests to find a new host for those cases they judge to be most in need; for example, where there is an immediate sponsorship breakdown, the sponsor is found to be unsuitable, the individual is vulnerable (such as an 18-year-old who is in the UK without family), or to prevent someone being homeless at the end of their initial stay.

 Where a guest has identified their own rematch, either directly themselves or through a VCS group, councils are responsible for undertaking the necessary checks as soon as possible to assure themselves the new sponsorship arrangement is suitable, but should not refuse the rematch for any reason other than accommodation, safeguarding or fraud concerns.
 These checks should be completed in advance on move-in wherever possible, but should be completed retrospectively if the move has already happened.
-The thank you payment and pro rata transfer of tariff funding will only happen once these checks have been completed.
+The thank you payment can only be paid once these checks have been completed.
+Where the sponsor/host and guest are in a close family relationship, the guest is classified as having left the HfU scheme and thank you payments will not be applicable.